 The green pheasant is endemic and native to the Japanese Archipelago and the national bird of Japan.
 It is mainly found in Honshu, Kyushu, and Shikoku.
 The bird is spread throughout its range and can always be seen on farmlands and human settlement.
 The male green pheasant has green plumage on its breast and flanks while the female has brownish-black plumage.
 The males are slightly larger than the female.
 In Japan, those with hunting licenses are allowed to hunt the bird.
 They can capture at most two male birds per day.
 However, shooting a female bird is not permitted.

 5. Japanese giant salamander

 The Japanese giant salamander is endemic to Japan and found across southwestern Japan.
 An adult salamander can grow to approximately 5 feet long and weigh 55 pounds.
-Japanese giant salamander is the second largest amphibian in the world.
-It has a brown and black molted skin that helps it to camouflage against river bottoms.
-The eyes are small and have no eyelids while the mouth runs across the width of the head.
-Japanese giant salamander protects itself from predators by releasing a strong-smelling milky substance.
+The Japanese giant salamander is the second largest amphibian in the world.
+It has a brown and black skin that helps it to camouflage against river bottoms.
+Its eyes are small and have no eyelids while the mouth runs across the width of the head.
+The Japanese giant salamander protects itself from predators by releasing a strong-smelling milky substance.
 Its diet consists of insects, fish, and frogs.